Loading Image

 Frequently asked questions

-Question: Can I request extra time for the online tests?
+Question: Can I request extra time for the online verbal and numerical tests?

-Question: I have recently taken the Civil Service Tests – do I need to take them again?
+Question: I have recently taken the Civil Service Verbal and Numerical Tests – do I need to take them again?

 Answer: Yes as the GES Assistant Economist Graduate scheme uses a different numerical and verbal reasoning test.

-Answer: Yes – this scheme is open for all graduates with a first or 2:1 in economics or in a joint degree with at least 50% of modules in economics, or with a postgraduate degree in economics (please see the eligibility page for more details).
+Answer: Yes – this scheme is open for all graduates with a first or 2:1 in economics, or in a joint economics degree where at least 50% of the credit value of all modules studied is in economics, or with a postgraduate degree in economics (please see the eligibility page for more details).
 If you have applied to previous GES Fast Stream or other schemes prior to this one, you are not disqualified from applying to this scheme.

 Question: Is security clearance required?

 Answer: Yes.
 If successful you must hold, or be willing to obtain, security clearance to CTC/SC/DV level.
-Certain departments require a 3-year footprint in the UK.
+Certain departments require a 3-5 year footprint in the UK.
 More information about the vetting process can be found here.
 More information can be found in the departmental job descriptions.

 Question: What is the difference between the Assistant Economist Scheme and the Fast Stream?